 The cover letter for a job application and resume should have some the same font size and style.
 The margins (spaces on the side of the page) should be the same too.
 You can just cut and paste the top part of the resume (header) that includes your contact information.

 Do not use the exact same words as in your resume.
 This can be boring to read for employers.
 Instead, tell a story or more detail about an achievement.
 An example would be a bullet on your resume that says you did accounting at your old company.
 You could choose to tell a story about the time you fixed an accounting mistake and saved the company money.

 3. Don’t talk about what you don’t have

 Nobody has every skill that is written in a job description.
 If you have 80%, you are a good candidate.
 Never mention that you are lacking a skill.
 Instead, focus on what your are good at.

 4. Tell them why you like the company

 It is important that the employer feels that you really want to work for them.
 If you just found the position online, go to their website.
 Read the “about” section and learn about what their product or work is.
 Look at their “mission and vision” section.
 That is where companies talk about their goals and what is important to their company.
-Pick out something that you like about the company and mention it in the end of the cover letter.
+Pick out something that you like about the company and mention it at the end of the cover letter.

 5. Talk about yourself and not the team

 Many countries value being a part of a community or team.
 However, America is an individualistic country.
 This means American employers want to hear about what your specific strengths.
 Use the word “I” instead of “we” to impress the employer.
-It may feel difficult but will become easier with practice
+It may feel difficult but will become easier with practice.

 6. Do some research